psb/bucklescript.github.io/docs/installation.md

 make world
 ```

-At the end, you should have a binary called `bsc.exe` under `jscomp/bin` directory, which you can add to your `$PATH`.
+At the end, you should have a binary called `bsc.exe` under the `jscomp/bin` directory, which you can add to your `$PATH`.
 You can also set an environment variable pointing to the standard library, e.g. `BSC_LIB=/path/to/jscomp/stdlib`, for ease of use.

-**Warning:** the built compiler is not relocatable out of box, don’t move it around unless you know what you're doing!
+**Warning:** the built compiler is not relocatable out of the box, do not move it around unless you know what you are doing!